cterveen/bookrtf-7.x/README.md

   3. class
   4. element
   5. parents
-- Supported elements: body, p, h1, h2, h3, li, td, th, span
+- Supported elements: body, p, h1, h2, h3, h4, h5, h6, li, td, th, span, ins, del, s
-  - The style of other elements will be used in the parental cascade
+  - The style of other elements (e.g. div) will be used in the parental cascade
-  - The span replacement always ends with a space!
 - Classes used by bookrtf: .header-left .header-right .footer-left .footer-right
   - These define the lay-out of the headers and footers
 - Supported properties:
-  - margin-top \[cm mm in px pt pc]
-  - margin-right \[cm mm in px pt pc]
-  - margin-bottom \[cm mm in px pt pc]
-  - margin-left \[cm mm in px pt pc]
+  - margin-* \[cm mm in px pt pc]
   - font-family \[first value only]
   - font-size \[cm mm in px pt pc]
-  - font-weight \["bold", "normal"]
+  - font-weight \[bold normal]
-  - text-align \["left", "right", "center", "justify"]
+  - text-align \[left right center justify]
   - color \[rgb(), #, color name]
+  - text-decoration \[line-through underline none]
+    - RTF does not support overstrike.
+  - text-decoration-color \[rgb() # color name]
+    - RTF only supports color definition for underline.
+    - Libre Office does not implement underline color from RTF.
+  - text-decoration-style \[solid double dashed dotted wavy]
+    - RTF only supports style for underline
+- Properties only applied in table cells \(td, th):
+  - border-\*-width \[cm mm in px pt pc]
+  - border-\*-style \[solid dotted dashed double none hidden]
+  - valign \[top middle bottom]
+  - width \[cm mm in px pt pc]
+    - Note that the default page width (ex. margins) is about 554 pixels
 - Note that values and colors should be in css format, this includes unit or type specification.
 All values will be converted to rtf appropriate values.
   Supported values are mentioned between square brackets behind the property.